 With all of these options, tax rates, exchange rates and bank transaction costs will affect the amount of money the individual actually receives.

 The majority of pensions paid in the UK are taxed in the same way as earned income which means that they are paid and taxed under the PAYE system.
 The correct amount of tax is deducted from each payment, taking into account the individual’s tax code.
-When an individual moves abroad they are likely to become non-UK resident and a non-UK tax payer.
+When an individual moves abroad they are likely to become non-UK resident and a non-UK taxpayer.
 However, they may become liable for tax in the country in which they now live.
 As a result, they could end up paying tax twice on their pension payments – when the UK provider processes the payment, then again on receipt in the country they live in.
 However, many individuals may be able to avoid paying double tax in full or to a certain extent, in the following circumstances:

 - if the individual is living in a country with which the UK has a double taxation agreement, and the agreement exempts UK pensions from some, or all, UK tax then they can contact HM Revenue & Customs (HMRC) to arrange for payments to be made either without tax deducted, or with tax deducted at a reduced rate.
 This could mean that the payments would only be taxed once, on receipt in their country of residence.
 The UK has double taxation agreements with many countries and a list of them is held in the Digest of Double Taxation Treaties document.
-To check the position for a particular country, find it in the digest then read the information in the ‘Other pensions/annuities’ tab.
+To check the position for a particular country, find it in the digest then read the information under the ‘Other pensions/annuities’ column.

 - if the individual is living in a country with which the UK doesn’t have a full double taxation agreement, they may be able to claim UK personal allowances which can reduce the amount of tax due to be paid.
 You can read more information on the Government website.
 HMRC form R43 is available for this purpose.
 The form, and more information on how to make a claim, can be found at: R43 - form and guidance.